 Impressively, Cell Signaling Technology have led the field over the last 5 years by maintaining their high market share.
 Currently, they supply 7 of the top 10 cited products in cancer research.
 Cell Signaling Technology have supported more cancer research and cancer researchers than any other supplier – no small feat.

 Movement in supplier share

 We have noticed a number of other top 10 companies making gains in the cancer research market (share value is determined by % of citations from CiteAb market data).

 Abcam now claims a strong 25% market share, up from 16.7% in 2016.
-This is impressive growth, and perhaps not surprising given that we recently noted Abcam were the top research antibody supplier in 2020.
+This is impressive growth, and perhaps not surprising given that we recently noted Abcam were the top research antibody supplier in 2020 and have grown the number of their products in the top 100 antibodies in 2020.
 Their success expands beyond antibodies, with an increasing share in the cancer research protein market also.